Medway Council: Financial difficulties

 In light of the ongoing financial crisis, Medway Council has been lobbying the central government for additional funding to help ease the burden.
 Council Leader Vince Maple has called for more financial support, particularly for demand-led services like adult and children's social care, which are placing the greatest strain on the council’s budget.
 Maple has also advocated for more flexibility in how funding can be allocated to meet the growing pressures, arguing that the current funding arrangements are insufficient to cope with the demands placed on local authorities.
 Despite these efforts, the council's ability to secure the necessary funding remains uncertain, and the financial outlook for Medway continues to be a cause for concern.
 As the council faces difficult decisions about how to balance its budget and manage its debt, the future of local services in Medway is at risk.
 The Labour administration has committed to finding a solution, but it is clear that significant reform and support from the government will be necessary to address the underlying financial challenges.

 Kyndi

 Kyndi Limited is a Local authority trading company wholly owned by Medway Council.
 It was established in 2015 as Medway Commercial Group to deliver services such as CCTV monitoring, telecare, and out-of-hours call handling.
 In 2019, the company became subject to an ongoing investigation by Kent Police into historical financial transactions between 2017 and 2019.

+Medway Archives Centre

+Medway Archives Centre (formerly the Medway Archives and Local Studies Centre, MALSC) is the local archives service of Medway Council.
+It preserves and provides access to historical records for the Medway area.
+Its holdings include official records, local history books, periodicals, newspapers, maps, photographs and other materials relating to the history and people of Medway.

+The centre aims “to help everyone discover the stories of Medway’s people and places”, serving the towns of Strood, Rochester, Chatham, Gillingham and Rainham as well as surrounding villages and the Hoo Peninsula.
+Medway Archives Centre has a public search room (for local studies collections) and a secure archives reading room (for original documents), as well as digital catalogues and research guides.
+In 2021 the service was awarded Archive Service Accreditation (the UK standard for archival services).

+Medway Development Company

+Medway Development Company is a housing and regeneration company owned by Medway Council.
+It was established in 2017 to deliver residential developments on council-owned land, supporting local regeneration initiatives and housing targets.